NARGS SPEAKER LIST

 Norway.
 Contact Finn Haugli

-While working in the propagation department at White Flower Farm in the mid 80’s, Elisabeth was invited to help set up at one of the Connecticut Chapter of the American Rock Garden Society plant sales.
-Linc Foster, Ed Leimsider and Dick Redfield, encouraged her to buy, pointed out great plants (with full discussion of their habits) at amazing prices.
-She was hooked.
-Elisabeth joined the CCARGS and started attending meetings in New Haven.
-Shortly thereafter, she also joined the Berkshire Chapter.
-Under the tutelage of Norman Singer, she became the Newsletter Editor.
-During this time, she published articles of Geoffrey Charlesworth (which became his second book), Anne Spiegel, Cliff Desch and many others.
-In 1994-96, she directed the NARGS Seed Exchange with the help of the CT and Berkshire chapters.
-Before passing it on, she split it into a three part operation for future exchanges.
-An avid grower since joining, she was sowing well over 1,400 packets of seed yearly by the late 90’s.
+Elisabeth retired from programming backend databases and is currently serving as webmaster for the North American Rock Garden Society (NARGS).
+She is the current past president.
+Over the years, she has worked in many capacities for NARGS, starting at the chapter level (Newsletter Editor, Chair, Treasurer, Program Manager, etc.) As the 1994-96 NARGS Seed Exchange Director, she managed the complete operation with the help of the Connecticut and Berkshire chapters.
+Before passing it on, she split it into a three-part operation for future exchanges.
+For many years now, she has economically arranged several of the NARGS Speakers Tour for its chapters.
+An avid seed grower since joining NARGS, she was sowing well over 1,400 packets of seed yearly by the late ‘90s.
 She built raised berms, hill pocket, and shade gardens to house all the plants and kept over 2,500 species thriving.
-She was a member of the BNARGS committee for the NARGS 1995 Annual Meeting and the 2008 EWSW.
-A former BNARGS Chapter Chair she now organizes the Chapter Program venues.
-At the turn of the millennium, Elisabeth moved her gardening to a blank slate of property in Goshen.
+At the turn of the millennium, Elisabeth moved her gardening to a blank slate of property in the hills or northwest Connecticut.
 Since then, she and her husband Rod have built a greenhouse, stone walls, plunge beds, troughs, raised beds, sand beds, and extensive crevice gardens.
-In 2018 they received the Linc and Timmy Foster Millstream Garden Award for creating a superior garden which reflects the standards of the Millstream Garden.
+In 2018 they received the Linc and Timmy Foster Millstream Garden Award from NARGS for creating a superior garden that reflects the standards of the Millstream Garden.
 Still sowing seed, she has tapered down to a couple of hundred packets of seed a year.
-Days, Elisabeth programs relational databases for Forecast International.
+But she is still constructing additional outlays to her crevice gardens.

 Evolution of my Garden – From Old Garden to New.
 Adventures in sand beds, raised beds, troughs, crevice gardens, growing a range of plants from high alpines to Eastern woodland flora.
 (This talk can be tailored to any of the various constructions, i.e. Crevice Gardens; How to Build a Sand Bed and what will grow; Stone Troughs vs. Hypertufa; Raised Bed Gardening, Growing Rock Garden Plants Hardy in the Northeast; New England Shade Gardening, etc.)